WorldCereal/ewoc_platform/charts/rdm/README.md

 2. Create the harborcs that contains the credentials to access the harbor repository.
-3. Exec ```kubectl apply -f pvc.yaml -n rdm``` and ```kubectl apply -f restapi-pvc.yaml -n rdm -n rdm```
+3. Exec ```kubectl apply -f pvc.yaml -n rdm``` and ```kubectl apply -f restapi-pvc.yaml -n rdm -n rdm``` **Don't forget to add the nodeSelector to restrict the domain of execution of the deployed pods**

 4. Deploy the 3 instances of databases by running :
     - ```helm install rdm bitnami/postgresql --version 10.9.4 --values values.yaml -n rdm```
     - ```helm install rdm-cdb bitnami/postgresql --version 10.9.4 --values values.yaml -n rdm```